 - Some experts are of the view that, along with the mother, castor oil may cast its laxative effect on the unborn baby as well.
-And this can cause the baby to pass its first stool (meconium) during labour leading to possible complications.
-But there is no documented evidence to support this view.
+This can cause the baby to pass its first stool (meconium) during labour leading to possible complications.
+However, there is no documented evidence to support this view.

 - The use of castor oil for inducing labour can result in diarrhoea and likely dehydration.

 - Ingesting castor oil may cause nausea.
 It may be with or without vomiting.

 - The laxative properties of castor oil may cause dehydration and fatigue.

 - Because of the limited research in this area, it may also cause stress to the mother or the baby.